Martial Arts and the Healing Arts

 The Healing Arts follows somewhat the same path as the Martial Arts.
 It is a system of physical techniques/methods intertwined with philosophical, spiritual, and moral dimensions.
 In the Healing Arts we see the client as a holistic entity, interrelated and interdependent not only within its own self but also as an inseparable part of nature and the Universe.
 As above so below.

-Generally speaking the common goal of both the Martial Arts and Healing Arts is the utilization and refinement of the inherent aspects of the body, mind, and spirit.
+Generally speaking the common goal of both the Martial Arts and Healing Arts is the utilization and refinement of the body, mind, and spirit.
 These aspects of our self is far greater in scope than are currently credited in today’s materialist society.